shangyuj/2200-messed-up/index.md

    ![image](https://github.com/user-attachments/assets/5a141806-cdfb-4896-b09a-cb2c73c88564)

 3. **Ditransitive verb with ellipted direct object**
 Occasionally, the direct object of a ditransitive verb is ellipted, or not explicitly stated.
 However, logically, we know that something has to be serving as the direct object.
 For example:
-  For example: _Her mother had promised her._
+  _Her mother had promised her._
     - _her_ ≠ direct object (_her_ is not what she promised)
     - _her_ = indirect object (_her_ is who received the promise)